Smallpox and Vaccination Hospital, Highgate, London

 © Mary Evans / Peter Higginbotham Collection

-1850 1850s 1896 Converted Disease Diseases Health Highgate Infirmary Islington L Aw Marys Nurses Poor Poverty Samuel Small Pox Treatment Vaccination Whittington Wing Workhouse Workhouses
+1850 1850s 1896 Converted Disease Diseases Highgate Infirmary Islington L Aw Marys Nurses Poor Poverty Samuel Small Pox Treatment Vaccination Whittington Wing Workhouse Workhouses

 FREE PERSONALISATION

-We are proud to offer a range of customisation features including Personalised Captions, Color Filters and Picture Zoom Tools
+We are proud to offer a range of customisation including Cropping, Captions, and Filters.
+Zoom Cropping can be adjusted in the basket

 SECURE PAYMENTS

-We happily accept a wide range of payment options so you can pay for the things you need in the way that is most convenient for you
+We accept all major payment options so you can pay for the things you need in the way that is most convenient for you